The unprecedented Hong Kong government crackdown on the pro-democracy movement continues apace, and January is set to be its busiest month yet

 An overview of January court dates in Hong Kong government prosecutions of pro-democracy leaders and activists: four trials definitely, six trials probably, 56 defendants

 While this piece began at the start of January as an overview of January trials, it now continues to track Hong Kong government legal cases against pro-democracy leaders and activists and is regularly updated.
+The original article can be viewed on Hong Kong Free Press.

 Since the 2014 Umbrella Movement, the Hong Kong government, under the influence if not direction of the Communist Party, has carried out a wide-ranging and unprecedented attack on the pro-democracy movement.